MythosMann/tg4x/readme.md

 ![Picture of the Current Prototype](https://raw.githubusercontent.com/MythosMann/tg4x/master/DSC_0726.JPG)
 ## Summary:

-Basically, this would be a ~$30-40 qmk powered, open source 40% keyboard using parts from a TG3, or "cop car" keyboard.
-The name comes from the fact that it's a step up (TG4>TG3), but also that it's a 40%(think 4x%).
-Since the TG3's are so cheap, and they come with switches (mx blacks, too), caps, and plates, they're a great start for a handwired build.
-However, not many people have the time or resources to make a handwired build.

-I wanted to make something that's more fun than buying a Redragon k552, but at the same price point.
-My goal for this project is to create a great entry point into the wonderful world of keebs.
-I also might call it the U.C.Kb, for Ultimate College Keyboard.
-This comes from the price, and the portability.
+Basically, this would be a ~$30-40 qmk powered, open source mechanical keyboard.
+There are basically two ways to build it.
+-The first way is using parts from a tg3 "cop car" keyboard.
+That's where the name comes from, since originally it only supported the tg3 layout.
+The tg3 keyboards cost about $20, and come with keycaps, switches, and plates.
+You need to disassamble and mod the tg3.
+-The other way to build it is by using keycaps from your average 108 keycap set.
+You would need to get custom plates cut, or somehow do without.
+It supports several different bottom row configs, with a 6.25 space and split space option.
+This way would be a bit more expensive, because you'd need to find keycaps, switches, and plates.
 ![KLE layout](https://raw.githubusercontent.com/MythosMann/tg4x/master/kle-layout.png)
 ## The base (TG3):